 Procedure for fitting a resin crown

-It generally is a matter of two visits to the dentist for placing a resin crown.
-This is so because it takes time as the crown which suits your tooth perfectly has to be hand crafted or custom made in the laboratory which requires skill and expertise.
+This is so because the crown which suits your tooth perfectly has to be handcrafted or custom made in the laboratory, which requires the skill and expertise of a dental technician.

 Personal care has to be taken when the temporary crown is placed on the tooth.
 The success of the treatment and the health of the gums all depend on this care.